FaharasNET

 For your first NFT, pick something special but not too important.
 Learning is more important than making something perfect.
 This guide helps you start with NFTs safely.

-Try uploading a test image to a testnet this weekend.
-It’s a chance to learn without spending money.
+Uploading a test image to a blockchain testnet is an easy, risk-free way to practice NFT creation.
 Once you’re ready, you can make more important pieces.
 The skills you learn will help you with more blockchain projects later.

 Track supply chain provenance data